alejandrog-gutierrez/API-Testing-with-Pytest/README.md

 ## What is this?

 This project is an automated API testing suite for validating RESTful behavior of the mock API JSONPlaceholder /posts endpoint using Python, Pytest, and Requests.
-It focuses on verifying CRUD operations through functional, negative, and exploratory test scenarios.

 ---